helius-lab/timelapsbox/README.md

 This will capture photos at calculated intervals.
 Default settings are 5 minutes total time with 24 photos.

+Before starting the capture, the system automatically saves all current camera settings to a `camera_config.txt` file in the session directory, which is useful for reproducing settings or troubleshooting later.

 ### Step 2: Process Photos

 Process the captured photos (applies adjustments, filters, etc.):